-I didn’t grow up in a family of hunters and the idea of eating venison (deer) was a little outside of my comfort zone.
+I didn’t grow up in a family of hunters and the idea of eating venison (deer meat) was a little outside of my comfort zone.
 I’m not really sure what part of eating venison was the issue for me, since I’ve always been a proud omnivore it wasn’t an opposition to eating meat… Nor did I have a strong moral conflict with hunting, when done responsibly and compassionately (of course).

 It was just different from what I was used to and I think so many people fear the unknown, I was no different.
 Looking back now, I’m sure that it was the venison flavor that was so intimidation.
 We’ve all heard less-than-wonderful things about wild game, being well, gamey.